 Issue 105: The clauses refer to 'unbolded type' and 'bolded type' in the Schedule.
-The improved.
+The OLDP identified that this method of referencing certain information could be improved.

-OLDP identified that this method of referencing certain information could be clarification.
+Solution: Remove references to unbolded/bolded type and restructure Schedule to provide clarification.

-Solution: Remove references to unbolded/bolded type and restructure Schedule to provide wherever 'and/or' is referred to
+Location: Subclause 2(1), wherever 'and/or' occurs.